VerttiMikael/cloud-infra-with-ansible-terraform/README.md

 ```
 ![Projects_Pics](/ProjectPictures/pic1.png)

-We can now see in the openstack dashboard that our vm instances are online
+We can now see in the OpenStack dashboard that our vm instances are online

 ![Projects_Pics](/ProjectPictures/pic2.png)